Memora: A Harmonic Memory Representation Balancing Abstraction and Specificity: Impact Statement

 \section{Impact Statement}

 This work advances the field of autonomous agents by enabling significantly more consistent and reliable long-term memory systems.
 By structurally balancing abstraction with specificity, \textsc{Memora} allows agents to retain and utilize context effectively over long horizons, addressing a key bottleneck in current architectures.
 This improvement in memory management paves the way for the development of a broader range of complex applications, from personalized long-term assistants to collaborative problem-solving system, that require stable and precise context retention.
-To facilitate reproducibility and further innovation within the community, we commit to releasing our code upon publication.
+To facilitate reproducibility and further innovation within the community, we release our code at \url{https://github.com/microsoft/Memora}.